RochesterinNYC/SayWhat/README.md

 SayWhat
 ------

+####Current Status:

+Basic oauth flow and prediction user flow are implemented.
+User can basically oauth through GroupMe and have ~100 sentences predicted for them through webapp.

 ####To Use:

 Until the Django framework and GroupMe oauth are implemented, the only way to authenticate and train the markov bot on a corpus composed of the messages from your GroupMe groups is to get a groupme api token for your account and set it to the 'GROUPME_API_TOKEN' system variable.